codingUnited/.github/README.md

 Every term, our board sets intentions, supports new initiatives, and welcomes collaboration.

 - **Samantha Schutte** – President
-  *"My goal is to... [insert quote or mission]"*
+  > "My goal is to foster an inclusive environment where every member feels empowered to learn, contribute, and grow their technical skills."
 - **Jose De Lima** – Engagement Officer
-  *"My goal is to... [insert quote of mission]"*
+  > "My goal is to connect members with exciting projects and opportunities, ensuring everyone finds their niche and passion within the club."
 - **Kailey Northam** – Secretary & Project Manager
-  *"My focus is on building clear documentation, project scopes, and a sustainable dev process for all members."*
+  > "My focus is on building clear documentation, project scopes, and a sustainable dev process for all members."

-_(Add additional board members if applicable.)_

 ---

 ## 📬 Get Involved

 We invite you to:
-- Join a project team or propose your own
+- Join a project team or propose your own.
-- Attend at least one meeting, workshop, or event per month (working on GitHub projects counts!)
+- Attend at least one meeting, workshop, or event per month (working on GitHub projects counts!).
-- Share your skills, ideas, and curiosity
+- Share your skills, ideas, and curiosity.

 Whether you're a first-time coder or a seasoned builder — there's a place for you here.